stemkov/disequilibrium_theory/README.txt

 3. disequilibrium_response_forms.R
 4. simulation_demo.R

 The following auxiliary scripts are called from those above: functions.R, CommunityTempDis.R, and SpeciesPoolGen.R.
-The latter 2 are found in the lib folder and are associated with the metacommunity simulation from Alexander et al. (2018) and Adler et al. (2020).
+The latter 2 are found in the "lib" folder and are associated with the metacommunity simulation from Alexander et al. (2018) and Adler et al. (2020).

+Matlab scripts for reproducing figures from the supplement at in the "sup" folder.
+See README_sup.txt in the "sup" folder for more information about the scripts.

 The following R-packages are required: data.table, fields.